stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 This `Player` class definition will create a database table `Player` with columns for `PlayerNumber`, `FirstName` and so on.
 After writing this class, we need to regenerate the database schema.

-## Generating the Database Schema
+## Generating the database schema

 After adding, modifying or removing `DataObject` subclasses, make sure to rebuild your SilverStripe database.
 The database schema is generated automatically by visiting the URL http://www.yoursite.com/dev/build while authenticated as an administrator.

-This script will analyze the existing schema, compare it to what's required by your data classes, and alter the schema as required.
+This script will analyse the existing schema, compare it to what's required by your data classes, and alter the schema as required.

 It will perform the following changes: